Feb 2026

 The BCAA is rated as a Category 1 Aviation Regulatory Authority by the US Federal Aviation Administration (“FAA”).
 The BCAA is prepared to accept more than one internationally recognised set of airworthiness requirements and various flight crew licences for validation without the imposition of further requirements.

 The BCAA has an excellent reputation for its high level of responsiveness when dealing with enquiries and requirements.
 This is partly due to the absence of administrative bureaucracy often encountered when dealing with other key aviation jurisdictions.
-In addition, Bermuda offers the full range of professional and administrative services necessary to ensure that all legal and other requirements are properly met and to ensure that the BCAA and the Bermuda Register retain a high level of international respect and confidence.
+In addition, Bermuda offers the full range of professional and administrative services necessary to ensure that all legal and other requirements are properly met, supporting the continued high level international standing the BCAA and the Bermuda Register.

 Safe and neutral registration marks

-The Bermuda registration marks VP-B and VQ-B with two subsequent letters is seen as a neutral, “low-profile” mark of high standard which is internationally accepted and its registered aircraft are accepted for operations worldwide.
+The Bermuda registration marks VP-B and VQ-B, followed by two subsequent letters, are seen as neutral, “low-profile” mark of high standard which is internationally accepted and its registered aircraft are accepted for operations worldwide.
 In a world where security considerations are becoming more and more important, the “low-profile” registration mark can be valuable when operating in areas of the world subject to security risks or political instability.
 The tail number is also nation-neutral and offers a level of anonymity.

 Competitive and simple fee structure